leptos-rs/book/src/deployment/ssr.md

 [See this page in the Fly.io docs for more details](https://fly.io/docs/apps/autostart-stop/).
 ```

-If you would prefer to use Github Actions to manage your deployments, you will need to create a new access token via the [Fly.io](https://fly.io/) web UI.
+If you prefer to use Github Actions to manage your deployments, you will need to create a new access token via the [Fly.io](https://fly.io/) web UI.

 Go to "Account" > "Access Tokens" and create a token named something like "github_actions", then add the token to your Github repo's secrets by going into your project's Github repo, then clicking
 "Settings" > "Secrets and Variables" > "Actions" and creating a "New repository secret" with the name "FLY_API_TOKEN".